10 Body Parts You’re Not Washing Enough

 “Often people only think of their teeth and gums when talking about dental hygiene and do not provide enough attention to the tongue, or they think that by using mouthwash, they get it clean enough,” says Dr. Batra.
 However, “the tongue has lots of little ridges and bumps that can hide bacteria, resulting in bad breath and even tooth damage if it is not cleaned regularly,” she says.
 “Brush your tongue with your toothbrush while you are brushing your teeth or use a tongue scraper.”

 The back of your neck is warm and can often be moist, especially if you have long hair or if you exercise frequently, which makes it enticing for body mites and bacteria, Dr. Glatter explains.
 Cleanse it daily with gentle soap and a warm, wet washcloth or exfoliating bath sponge.

 Take care of those private parts—they tend to get warm and have folds and creases, so they can harbor harmful bacteria that can lead to ingrown hairs, funky odors, and infections.
 Always use a gentle soap because the skin around your genitals can be quite sensitive, Dr. Glatter advises, and use a washcloth for a more thorough and effective cleansing.
-Cleansing the area once a day should be enough, but if you exercise, it's a good idea to shower immediately afterward to prevent sweat from drying, which can lead to irritation, he says.
-Incorporate this and 11 little hygiene habits every man should develop into your daily routine.
+Cleansing the area once a day should be enough, but if you exercise, it’s a good idea to shower immediately afterward to prevent sweat from drying, which can lead to irritation, he says.

 Elbows and creases